HDLbits Problem set

 Wire

-(and other signals) in Verilog are directional: information flows in only one direction, from (usually one, often called a driver
+Wires (and other signals) in Verilog are directional: information flows in only one direction, from (usually one, often called a driver that drives a value onto a wire) source to the sinks.

 A module with 1 input and 1 output behaves like a

-.The ports on a module also have a direction.
+wire.The ports on a module also have a direction.
 An input port is driven by something from outside the module, while an output port drives something outside.
 Viewed from inside the module, an input port is a

-, while an output port is asink
+driverorsource, while an output port is asink.

 A wire cannot have more than one driver.
 A wire that has no drivers will have an undefined value (often treated as 0 when synthesizing hardware).